yuekaizhang/dynamo/docs/guides/planner_benchmark/benchmark_planner.md

     --osl2 150
 ```

-This will generate a [mooncake style trace](https://github.com/kvcache-ai/Mooncake) with
+This generates a [mooncake style trace](https://github.com/kvcache-ai/Mooncake) with
 * duration = 600 seconds
 * isl/osl = 3000/150
 * request rate varies sinusoidally from 0.75 to 3 requests with a period of 150 seconds